Troubleshooting

 Before you begin

 To perform this task you will need to know the name of your tenant.
-To locate your tenant name, open the user menu in CDO and click Settings.
+To locate your tenant name, open the user menu in Security Cloud Control and click Settings.
 Scroll down the page to locate your Tenant Name.

 Procedure